vbud/vbud-website-archive/posts/20150427_auto-proxy-bash.md

 }
 ```

-The above function is simple to use and will toggle your Auto Proxy Discovery state on the network interface named "Wi-Fi".
+The above function toggles your Auto Proxy Discovery state on the network interface named "Wi-Fi".
 If you want to use it on a different interface, simply replace "Wi-Fi" with name of the interface you want to toggle (e.g. "USB Ethernet").

 To use it, add the above code to your `.bash_profile`, then reload your `.bash_profile` with `source ~./bash_profile` or by opening up a new Terminal tab/window.